alexander102605/intro-to-ai-final/README.md

 Intro to ai final project
 The goal of this project was to train an artifical intelligence to play the game "breakout".

+Dependencies:
+  scikit-learn
+  pygame
+  numpy
+  pandas